DimitriosKP/contacts_app/README.md

 ##### Usage
 Upon running the application, you will be prompted to create a new account or log in to an existing one.
 Once logged in, you can create and manage your contacts using the provided interface.

-##### Contributing
-Contributions to this project are welcome!
-If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.

 ##### Acknowledgments